Trusted By:

 • Differences between traditional corporate valuation and technology company valuation

-• Handling data problems that emerge with early-stage valuation of technology companies
+• Handling data problems that emerge with an early-stage valuation of technology companies

 • Summary review of company valuation techniques and applications to technology start-up businesses